plger/SEtools/README.md

 ## Getting started

 The *SEtools* package is a set of convenience functions for the _Bioconductor_ class *[SummarizedExperiment](https://bioconductor.org/packages/3.9/SummarizedExperiment)*.
-It facilitates merging, melting, and plotting `SummarizedExperiment` objects.
+It facilitates merging, melting, aggregating and plotting `SummarizedExperiment` objects.

 ### Package installation